ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Introduction

-\citet{cun00} hypothesized that tidal and magnetic interactions between host stars and exoplanets with semimajor axes $d\lesssim 0.1$ AU would increase stellar activity in several ways.
-First, tidal bulges would cause expansion and contraction of the outer layers of the stellar atmosphere, increasing turbulent and flow velocities, and thereby increasing the energy available to generate acoustic and magnetic waves.
-In addition, increased turbulence may enhance dynamo activity within the convective zone, such as the subsurface $\alpha$-effect or turbulent dynamos.
-It is also possible that $\alpha$-enhancement may be transmitted to the tachocline at the bottom of the convective zone, leading to an overall enhancement of stellar activity throughout the stellar atmosphere.
-Independent of tidal effects, the star-planet interaction between exoplanet and host star may be magnetic, featuring stellar active regions that interact with exoplanet magnetospheres, enhancing processes such as coronal magnetic reconnection.
+Stars interact with their orbiting exoplanet companions via a variety of mechanisms, but perhaps none is more controversial than star-planet interactions \citep{lan18}. \citet{cun00} hypothesized that tidal and magnetic interactions between host stars and exoplanets with semimajor axes $a\lesssim 0.1$ au might increase stellar activity in several ways.
+Tidal forcing of the stellar atmosphere and convective zone may increase local or global magnetic activity, while unipolar or dipolar magnetic plasma flow-obstacle interactions may enhance activity in stellar atmospheres \citep{zar18}.
 Magnetic and tidal effects should be distinguishable by the presence of either one or two enhancements in activity per stellar rotation period, respectively.
-Note that both tidal and magnetic effects should be most pronounced in the corona and transition region, and to a lesser extent the chromosphere, due to their comparatively lower densities and proximity to the interacting substellar companion \citep{saa01}.
+Both tidal and magnetic activity enhancement should be most pronounced in the corona and transition region, and to a lesser extent the chromosphere, due to their comparatively lower densities and proximity to the interacting exoplanet companion \citep{saa01}.